Raise your hand if you make a list of New Year’s resolutions to accomplish every year. (Go, you!)

 8. Do Quick Exercise Hits While You Watch TV

-The next time you turn on the TV, let the commercials roll and do push-ups, squats or just stretch until Rick starts zapping zombies again.
+The next time you turn on the TV, let the commercials roll and do push-ups or squats, or just stretch until Rick starts zapping zombies again.
 Better yet?
 Watch “live” TV (the horror!) so you won’t be tempted to fast-forward.

-Once you’ve gotten into the habit of watching TV and working out, you can ramp things up with a workout video before you settle in for a “NCIS” marathon.
+Once you’ve gotten into the habit of watching TV and working out, you can ramp things up with a workout video before you settle in for an NCIS marathon.